elizabethekedoro/Gophish-Windows-Setup-Guide/README.md

 > For this tutorial, I am only sending the simulation to myself, so I added my details. <br/>
 > Only use your own details unless you have explicit authorization or consent from an individual or organization.

-- Select, >Add (If you have two or more personal email addresses, you can add them as well): <br/>
+- Select >Add (If you have two or more personal email addresses, you can add them as well): <br/>
 - Once you are satisfied, click >Save Changes: <br/>
 <p align="center">
 <img src="https://github.com/user-attachments/assets/494cb252-2f3b-4539-8430-8fd5254d884c" height="70%" width="70%" alt="Gophish Windows Setup Guide"/>